Skip to main content

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow an attacker to perform administrative actions without proper authentication.
+Successful exploitation of this vulnerability could allow an unauthenticated attacker to remotely execute arbitrary code.

 3. TECHNICAL DETAILS